-To what extent is this exact compliance determined by the allocation of permits?
-Permits were allocated to plants pro rata on the basis of a plant's total heat output, a measure of emissions capacity.
-If plants all had the same capacity utilization, and the same rate of emissions per unit of heat output, then this allocation could in principle equate emissions to permit holdings even absent trade.
-To test this idea, we plot in Figure 5 the distribution across plants of plant emissions as a percentage of initial permit allocation in each compliance period.
+To what extent is the exact degree of compliance determined by the allocation of permits?
+Permits totaling 80% of the cap were allocated to plants pro rata on the basis of a plant's total heat output, a measure of emissions capacity.
+If plants had the same capacity utilization, and the same rate of emissions per unit of heat output, then this allocation could in principle equate emissions to permit holdings even absent trade.
+To test this idea, we plot in Figure 5 the distribution across plants of plant emissions as a percentage of their initial permit allocation in each compliance period.
 Plants that emit exactly as much as they were allocated would appear as 100% and plants that emit twice what they were allocated would appear as 200%.
 Because only 80% of the total cap in each period is grandfathered, with the rest being auctioned, we expect the mean emissions as a percentage of the permit allocation to exceed 100%.

-The main finding from Figure 5 is that plant emissions are often much higher or lower than initial permit allocations.
+We find that plant emissions are often much higher or lower than initial permit allocations.
 In all compliance periods, emissions are fairly widely dispersed, with most of the mass of the distribution between 50% and 200% of the initial allocation.
-This disperion implies that plants are not at all constrained by their initial permit allocations but trade freely to set permit holdings equal to their emissions (as shown in Figure 4).
+This disperion implies that plants are unconstrained by their initial permit allocations and trade freely to set permit holdings equal to their emissions (as shown in Figure 4).
 This dispersion also implies that initial holdings are at best a weak proxy for ultimate emissions.
 Differences in plant capacity utilization and emissions rates in operation create dispersion relative to the pure capacity-based measure of heat output that is used for permit allocation.